-These marketing professionals are typically the gatekeepers of a brand, and are consulted on proper use throughout all advertising, promotions, internal publications, marketing, social media presence and any other environment in which the brand appears.
+Depending on the size of the organization, these marketing professionals may also manage assistants or other staff members.
+Brand managers are typically the gatekeepers of a brand, and are consulted on guidelines for branding in advertising, promotions, internal publications, marketing and social media outreach.
 They participate in brand strategy discussions and collaborate with the creative team to ensure strategic objectives are met.

-Marketing professionals seeking a brand manager position can improve their prospects by enrolling in an MBA program with a specialization in Marketing.
-Coursework typically includes international business, strategic marketing, consumer behavior strategies and advanced market research.
+Marketing professionals seeking a brand manager position can improve their prospects by attaining a Master of Business Administration with a specialization in Marketing.
+Coursework typically includes strategic marketing, consumer behavior strategies and advanced market research.

 Employers should expect that professionals who have earned an MBA with a specialization in Marketing are able to: